iarsystems/cx-jenkins-ci/README.md

 ```

 ### Creating an Organization Folder
-Log in into your Jenkins Dashboard (http://jenkins:8080) and then:
+Log in into your Jenkins Dashboard (http://jenkins:8080, default user/pass is `admin`/`admin`) and then:
 - Click __New Item__.
 - __Enter an item name__ (e.g. `Organization`).
 - Select __Organization Folder__ and click __` OK `__.